By Stephanie Younger •

 Over a week and a half ago, #TheShowMustBePaused and its mission was co-opted and named, “Blackout Tuesday.”
 Tens of millions of Instagram users, many of which are comprised of white people and non-Black people of color, posted a Black square on their profiles in “solidarity” with the Black community.
 A few of these users were “well-intentioned” white liberals that I previously knew.
 Quite a few of them unfollowed, unfriended and blocked me on social media for speaking out and taking action against anti-Black racism, years prior to these recent events.
 These were also white liberals who were being praised for something they silenced, ostracized me for, and told me to my face, that what I do “isn’t real activism.”
 Many of the white liberals I knew, who participated in Blackout Tuesday, have also labeled me with stereotypes ingrained in misogynoir.
 Like the white liberals who were, and likely still are, apathetic towards the long fight for Black lives, those who frequently, if not always, remained silent, seemingly waited to speak up on social media until recently, when being “down” for Black lives was co-opted by people who look like them, and until they saw it as “trendy.”

-In “6 Tips For White Liberals From a Womanist,” I stated that white liberals have insulted my intelligence by constantly assuring me that they don’t need to put in any effort to be anti-racist.
+In “6 Anti-Racist Steps White Liberals Need to Take,” I stated that white liberals have insulted my intelligence by constantly assuring me that they don’t need to put in any effort to be anti-racist.
 However, those same “well-intentioned” white liberals haven’t held themselves accountable and put other white people in check for upholding systems of anti-Black racism.
 White liberals, if you claim to advocate for Black lives, you must set aside your priority of gaining the approval of the systems you say you fight against.
 Save your concerns about being ostracized from your racist co-workers, classmates, friends, and relatives, and focus on your mission to protect Black lives.
-Instead of policing the way Black women vote, by gaslighting our concerns about electoral politics, call out the white people in your life for voting for racist candidates, including the white moderate Democrats.
+Instead of policing the way Black women vote, by gaslighting our critiques of electoral politics, call out the white people in your life for voting for racist candidates, including your favorite moderate Democrats.
 Instead of policing the way Black people as a whole, especially how Black women protest, you must consistently remind yourself that the media portrays you as “peaceful,” for protesting for a photo op, but that Black women are stereotyped and criminalized and attacked by the police for doing the same thing because we care.
 It is up to you to use your power to change that perception and to combat those stereotypes.
 To put this in perspective, I’m tired of having to prove that I am not a “rioter,” or a “leader [who] need to be arrested/locked up,” to racists in comment sections under the local news channels’ social media pages.

 Here is my call-to-action to “well-intentioned” white liberals.